 The Hunnicutt family, along with several other prominent Athens families (Phinizy, Cobb, Harris, Irwin etc.) bought a hotel at nearby Madison Springs (Madison County).
 The families made this a private club, and the Hunnicutts would spend a couple of months here each summer.
 Madison Springs was known for it’s water, known to cure many maladies!

 Progress marches on, and the large lot this house sat on was ripe for development.
-Apartments were built at the back of the lot, and the house was moved forward and renovated.
+Later, apartments were built at the back of the lot.
+The house was moved forward and renovated.

 Today the house has been converted to office use.
 Amazing to think of this house and the families that called this home – they’d recognize the house, except it’s just been moved much closer to the road from its original position.
 I’m just glad to see an old house saved!